patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

           )}
           <TabContent
             eventKey={2}
-            id="tab3SeparateSection"
+            id="tab3SectionSeparateContent"
             ref={this.contentRef3}
-            aria-label="This is content for the third tab" hidden
+            aria-label="This is content for the third toggled separate content tab" hidden
           >
             Tab 3 section